containerd/nydus-snapshotter/README.md

 ## Integrate Nydus-snapshotter into Containerd

 Containerd provides a general mechanism to exploit different types of snapshotters.
-Please ensure your containerd's version is beyond 1.4.0.
+Please ensure your containerd's version is 1.4.0 or above.
-Add nydus as a proxy plugin into containerd's configuration file which may be located at `/etc/containerd/config.toml`.
+Add Nydus as a proxy plugin into containerd's configuration file which may be located at `/etc/containerd/config.toml`.

 ```toml
 # The `address` field specifies through which socket snapshotter and containerd communicate.